 DO: Explore the rest of the area

 Ontario and western New York offer so many wonderful sites to explore!
 It would be a shame to overlook them.
-Even within just a few minutes of Niagara Falls there are a few places that should be on your radar:
+Even within just a few minutes of Niagara Falls there are a few places that should be on your radar for a Niagara Falls itinerary:

 On our first visit to the area we stayed overnight in this charming village just 15 minutes north of Niagara Falls, Ontario.
 It offers beautiful scenery along the lake, great dining and wonderful wineries to sample.
 The local specialty is ice wine, which benefits from the cold winters.